dat3Cph/material/docs/frontend/javascript_react/execises/tictactoe.md

 - DOM manipulation
 - Event handling
 - Event bubbling / delegation
+- Strategic thinking.
+Try to break the problem down into smaller parts.

 ## The rules

+1. No AI support.
+Don't use chatGPT, Github Co-Pilot and other fancy stuff to solve this.
+You need to do it yourself.
-Try not to copy what others have done on the web - or what chatGPT will tell you.
+2. Try not to copy what others have done on the web
+3. The game should be able to detect a winner
+4. The game should be able to detect a draw
+5. The game should be able to restart

 Tic Tac Toe is one of the most used games for teaching programming.
 And there is a reason for that.
 It's a simple game, but it can be implemented in many ways.
-And it's a good exercise for you to practice your programming skills.
+And it's a good exercise for you to practice your programming skills - and learning Javascript and SPA development at the same time.

+Have fun, and don't give up.